Where Are Our Brothers’ and Sisters’ Keepers?

 For many months now there have been plenty of headlines devoted to the unrest in the Middle East, notably in Egypt and Syria.
 What has been missing, however, is any significant media coverage of the ongoing anti-Christian persecutions in those two countries.
 The world was just deliberating at the UN-silence.
 Where is the outrage?

 DC (Aid to the Church in Need) - The media seems indifferent or fearful of

-journalists get the story plain wrong.
-Glaring case in point: a recent BBC
+get the story plain wrong.
+Glaring case in point: a recent BBC report, covering

 Yet, young Christian girls are being raped and murdered, while Christian churches, monasteries, homes, and workplaces are being systematically destroyed.
 Syrian Catholic bishops have warned that their country is becoming a "second Iraq" owing to similar patterns of Church attacks and forced expulsion and kidnapping of Christians.
 During Saddam Hussein's reign of terror, Iraq's Christian population plummeted from 1.4 million to fewer than 300,000.
 Many of those Christian refugees settled in Syria, which was considered, at that time, a more tolerant country.